icebob/moleculer-java-site/src/concepts.md

 [Promises](https://berkesa.github.io/datatree-promise/)
 (based on the Java8's `CompletableFuture` API) to avoid [callback hell](https://www.google.com/search?q=callback+hell+promise).
-A `Promise` is an object that may produce a simple value (or a `Tree` object) some time in the future: either a resolved value, or a reason that it's not resolved (e.g., a network error occurred).
+An `io.datatree.Promise` is an object that may produce a simple value (or a `Tree` object) some time in the future: either a resolved value, or a reason that it's not resolved (e.g., a network error occurred).
 `Promise` users can attach callbacks to handle the fulfilled `Tree` or the reason for rejection.